 But sometimes things like family, school, work and friends can take up most of your time, leaving you with little opportunity to volunteer.
 With the addition of COVID-19 pandemic disrupting day-to-day life, these volunteering opportunities have been impacted and are becoming less and less available – or so one would think.

-There’s so many more benefits, but here are a few reasons why being a virtual volunteer is not only serves your community but you in general:
+Here are a few reasons why being a virtual volunteer not only serves your community but you in general:

 1. Gives you valuable experience, skills and connections

 Virtual volunteering grants you the opportunity to gain work experience and skills to help you excel in the workforce.
 If you’re looking to try out a new career or have just finished school, virtual volunteering at industries you’re intrigued by can help you witness first-hand what it would be like to work there.
-As a virtual volunteer, you’ll see if the career suits your interests and skill set without the commitment of a full-time job.
 All the while you’ll be honing in on beneficial skills, as a survey done by Statistics Canada had shown that volunteers found themselves with stronger interpersonal, communication and organizational skills.
 These skills are built through meeting and working with new people, widening your network of connections while building your social skills.

 2. Makes your resume stand out from the rest